The National ID movement is now a reality.

 The establishment of a “national” drivers’ license makes a mockery of the 10th amendment and the principles of federalism.

 Under the measure, your new drivers’ license (National ID) will take on an increasing role.
-And, if you don’t get it done, you can forget about flying on an airplane or boarding a train, opening a bank account, collecting social security, accessing medical care, national parks, federal courthouses and other areas controlled by the federal government.
+And, if you don’t get it done, you can forget about flying on an airplane or boarding a train, opening a bank account, visiting national parks, federal courthouses and other areas controlled by the federal government.

 As of 2017, the Department of Homeland Security website says, REAL ID does NOT apply to the following:

 - Entering Federal facilities that do not require a person to present identification

 - Being licensed by a state to drive

 - Accessing Health or life preserving services (including hospitals and health clinics), law enforcement, or constitutionally protected activities (including a defendant’s access to court proceedings)

 - Participating in law enforcement proceedings or investigations

 Of course, any of that can change at the whim of a government bureaucrat.
 Like most government programs, roll out is incremental.
 At first they are not too onerous, then little by little new provisions are introduced expanding the program beyond it’s original form.

 Eventually, the situation will change.
 Perhaps more terrorist attacks in the U.S. or simply a more efficient way for government to interface with private business.
 Whatever the pretense… it will happen.
 And, when this National ID is fully implemented, American citizens without drivers’ licenses that conform to the federal standards will find themselves essentially stripped of their ability to participate in life as we know it.
 Americans cannot get a job, open a bank account, apply for Social Security or Medicare, exercise their Second Amendment rights, or even take an airplane flight, unless they can produce a state-issued ID that conforms to the federal specifications.